Sciatica and the urge to urinate: should you be worried?

 1- Pelvic floor exercises

-Pelvic floor exercises or Kegel are forms of perineal rehabilitation that can correct, or at least improve, the frequent urge to urinate.
+Pelvic floor or Kegel exercises are forms of perineal rehabilitation that can correct, or at least improve, the frequent urge to urinate.

 Briefly, the exercises go as follows: